aclayton27/john-deere-dt-case-study/main-case.md

 - Development of the John Deere Operations Center, a cloud-based platform used by farmers to manage field data
 - Expansion of precision agriculture offerings, which now represent a major portion of Deere’s Production & Precision Agriculture segment

+These investments were supported by significant financial commitment.
+By 2023, John Deere reported approximately $61 billion in net sales and continued to invest over $2 billion annually in research and development, much of it focused on automation, artificial intelligence, and precision agriculture technologies.

 These innovations allowed farmers to increase efficiency, reduce costs, and improve crop yields.
 However, they also fundamentally changed Deere’s business model.

 Instead of a one-time equipment sale, Deere began shifting toward recurring revenue through software and data services, aligning with broader industry trends toward digital platforms.